 - Differential pressure meters (eg. orifice or Pitot tube)

-Following we are happy to share a few real applications of flow meters!
+We are happy to share a few real applications of flow meters!

 Food processing plants should concern issues of hygiene and contamination when they implement a method for flow measurements.
-Ultrasonic flow meters are non-intrusive and hence have no contact with liquid in the pipe, thus no contamination.
+Ultrasonic flow meters are non-intrusive and hence have no contact with the liquid in the pipe, thus no contamination.